 Timothy Noonan, Senior Lecturer in Music History and Literature at the UWM Peck School of the Arts will host pre-concert talks beginning at 6:30pm before each concert.
-With guest clarinetist Michel Lethiec Rossini: Introduction, Theme &Variations Mozart: Clarintet Quintet, K.581 David Del Tredici: Clarinet Quintet “Magyar Madness” (2006) Programs subject to change
+Guest clarinetist Michel Lethiec Rossini: Introduction, Theme & Variations (from “La Donna del Lago”) Mozart: Clarinet Quintet, K.581 David Del Tredici: Clarinet Quintet “Magyar Madness” (2006)

 The University Community Orchestra presents its Summer concert.